Addressing Immediate Risks: Challenges and Countermeasures in Corporate Occupational Health and Safety Culture Professionals

 To enhance corporate value, it is important to consistently provide clear explanations that outline challenges and corresponding improvement measures.
 As mentioned earlier, if top executives and management teams recognize risks thoroughly and initiate improvement efforts, it contributes to the accumulation of 'intangible resources'.
 This concept applies not only to health but also to occupational safety, where efforts to manage safety risks serve as a catalyst for fostering a safety culture."

-Kurokawa: "At dss+ Japan, we have implemented end-to-end labor safety mechanisms, refined through 200 years of trial and error, rooted from our heritage at DuPont.
+Kurokawa: "At dss+ Japan, we have implemented end-to-end labour safety mechanisms, refined through 200 years of trial and error, rooted from our heritage at DuPont.
 With our proven practices and deployment, we have helped enhance corporate sustainability and ensure business continuity.
 We look forward to journey with you to achieve these goals."